apache/mxnet/src/operator/mkldnn/README.md

 # MKLDNN PLUGIN

-MKLDNN is one intel released library to accelerate Deep Neural Network (DNN) applications on Intel architecture.
+MKLDNN is one INTEL released library to accelerate Deep Neural Network (DNN) applications on Intel architecture.
-This README shows users how to setup mxnet with MKLDNN accerlation.
+This README shows users how to setup mxnet with MKLDNN library.

 ## prepare MKLDNN Minimal Library
 ```